sw4/revert.css/README.md

 Restore Browser/Spec default CSS styles

+unreset.css (file) includes the default W3C HTML4 spec styling for elements, to use simply include unreset.css in the head of your page, then add the class 'unreset' to any element you wish to apply the default stylings to.

-unreset.css includes the default CSS styles from:
+unreset.css (project) also includes the default CSS styles from:

 1. W3C HTML4 spec
 2. Mozilla Firefox